San7o/hive-operator/docs/DEVELOPMENT.md

 ## Build the docker contianer

-Note that you may need sudo priviledges for the following commands depending on your permissions.
+Note that you may need sudo privileges for the following commands depending on your permissions.

 To build everything inside a docker container, first **make sure that